dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:* NONE

    SERIES_ANALYSIS_REGRID_TO_GRID
      Used to set the regrid dictionary item 'to_grid' in the MET SeriesAnalysis config file.
-See the MET User's Guide for more information. *Currently not implemented, but will be usable in a future version of METplus*
+See the MET User's Guide for more information.

      | *Used by:*  SeriesByLead, SeriesByInit
      | *Family:*  [config]